Eloise Davies

 I am a historian of political thought.
 My work explores debate over the relationship between religious and secular authority in the medieval and early modern periods, c.
 1350 and 1700, with a particular focus on English and Italian contexts.

-The main focus of my research is seventeenth-century England and Venice, two maritime empires which became focal points for European debate about sovereignty and Church–State relations in the wake of the Reformation.
-My research into seventeenth-century Anglo-Venetian relations has recently been awarded the Sir John Neale Prize for Early Modern British History (2021) and The Society for Court Studies Essay Prize (2022), and I am currently turning my PhD thesis on the topic into a monograph (provisional title: The Venetian Connection: England, Venice and Stuart Religious Politics, 1603–1714).
+My main area of research is seventeenth-century England and Venice, two maritime empires which became focal points for European debate about sovereignty and Church–State relations in the wake of the Reformation.
+My research into seventeenth-century Anglo-Venetian relations has recently been awarded the Sir John Neale Prize for Early Modern British History (2021) and The Society for Court Studies Essay Prize (2022).
+Political and intellectual rapport between England and Venice will also be the focus of my first monograph, currently in preparation under the provisional title The Venetian Connection: England, Venice and Stuart Religious Politics, 1603–1714.

 I am also interested in medieval political thought, especially the political thought of the fourteenth-century saint and mystic Catherine of Siena and her milieu.